zstephens/neat-genreads/README.md

 -e <str>         |  Sequencing error model pickle file -E <float>       |  Average sequencing error rate.
 The sequencing error rate model is rescaled to make this the average value.
 -p <int>         |  Sample Ploidy, default 2
--t <str>         |  Bed file containing targeted regions; default coverage for targeted regions is 98% of -c option; default coverage outside targeted regions is 2% of -c option
+-tr <str>        |  Bed file containing targeted regions; default coverage for targeted regions is 98% of -c option; default coverage outside targeted regions is 2% of -c option
--d <str>	 |  Bed file with sample regions to discard.
+-dr <str>	     |  Bed file with sample regions to discard.
 -to <float>      |  off-target coverage scalar [0.02] -m <str>         |  mutation model pickle file
 -M <float>       |  Average mutation rate.
 The mutation rate model is rescaled to make this the average value.
 Must be between 0 and 0.3.
 These random mutations are inserted in addition to the once specified in the -v option.